MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

    SELECT name, privileges FROM mz_tables WHERE name='dev_table';
    ```

-   The output should return the owner object ID, the level of permission, and the object ID of the role on the table.
+   The output should return the owner object ID, the level of permission, and the owner ID of the role on the table.

    ```nofmt
    name|privileges